Skip to main content

 Professional Master’s Program

-Is this the right program for you?
+Is this the right program for me?

-The Electrical & Computer Engineering PMP offers a work-compatible Master’s degree and courses taught by world class Electrical & Computer Engineering faculty and industry lecturers who are leaders in their field.
+The Electrical & Computer Engineering PMP offers a work-compatible Master’s degree and courses taught by Electrical & Computer Engineering faculty and industry lecturers who are leaders in their field.
 Our faculty’s cutting edge research and our lecturers’ industry expertise informs their teaching, allowing you to bring the latest ideas to bear in your career.
-The MSEE degree isn’t just for people who want to practice electrical engineering, but is valuable for:
+The MSEE degree isn’t just for people who want to practice electrical and computer engineering, but is valuable for:

 • Patent attorneys seeking technical depth in industry-relevant topics